-Brown rice is a highly nutritious food.
-It is a whole grain that is relatively low in calories, high in fiber, gluten-free.
-Moreover, brown rice is rich in minerals and vitamins and can be incorporated into a variety of dishes.
+Brown rice is a nutritious food.
+It is a whole grain that is low in calories, high in fiber, gluten-free.
+Moreover, brown rice is rich in minerals and vitamins, and you can incorporate it into a variety of dishes.

 Whereas, white rice is actually brown rice which lost bran and seed; white rice is poor in some antioxidants, vitamin B, minerals, fats and fibers, and a small amount of protein.

 In today’s article, we are going to know how to cook rice, in particular, how to cook brown rice, keep reading to find out some tips and recipes for cooking brown rice.

 Brown rice is more nutritious than white rice, and it takes part in a healthy and nutritious meal.
 Cooking brown rice is as easy and simple; however, it takes a little more water and time than regular white rice.

 The key to success cooking brown rice is that you’ll need double the amount of water than white rice.
 Brown rice also needs enough time to absorb the water.
 Most of the brown rice will boil for longer than white rice, so for around 30-35 minutes.
 The secret is to simmer it for most of that, then for the last 5-10 minutes, leave it covered, to absorb the water off the heat – resulting in light perfectly tender grains every time.

 Here below some tips and methods to how to cook brown rice